Permissionless-Software-Foundation/docker-gatsby-webserver/README.md

 The purpose of this repository is to create a series of Docker containers, orchestrated with Docker Compose, to deploy a Gatsby website and serve the website over clearnet (nginx), Tor, and IPFS, simultaneously.

+The network syndication can be customized any way. e.g. It's possible to turn off clearnet and IPFS syndication, and just serve the website over Tor.
+Any combination is possible.

 The build and deployment is started by running the [build-images.sh](./config/build-images.sh) shell script.
 This script is intended to be executed by a webhook, triggered from GitHub, by pushing to the `master` branch of the Gatsby website repository.

 This app is customized by creating and editing a `env-vars.sh` shells script in the `config` directory.
 This file is called by `build-images.sh`.